christianazinn/MIDI-RWKV/README.md

 # MIDI-RWKV

-This repository is the official implementation of MIDI-RWKV.
+This repository is the official implementation of [Personalizable Long-Context Symbolic Music Infilling with MIDI-RWKV](https://arxiv.org/abs/2506.13001).

 ## What's inside